SeanLausanne/BU_EC601_MiniProject1/README.md

 The function "convert_pics_2_video" turns all the images to a mp4 video saved at the same directory.<br>

 The function "google_vision_api" uses Google Cloud Vision APi to analyze all the images.
 The API gives several labels to each picture.
-The results are saved in picture_labels.txt
+The results are saved in picture_labels.txt.<br>

+If you have any question, feel free to contact me at xsling@bu.edu